QUBIP/hybridization-module/README.md

 This module is highly tied to docker and containerization, to the point that it has not been tested in other environments outside of docker.
 Therefore, setting up docker correctly is key for a successful installation.
 To run the Dockerfile correctly you must know the following things:

+- The configuration files are not stored in the container image, therefore, you must create a bind-mount volume that connects the configuration directories of the local machine and the container.
+In the [examples](#docker-deployment-examples) you can see how this can be done.

-- When building the docker image you must provide the following arguments:
+- Besides the bind volume, when running the HM you must provide the following environment variables:
-    - CFGFILE: The path to the [main configuration](#main-configuration) file you want to use for the image.
+    - CFGFILE: The path to the [main configuration](#main-configuration) file you want to use for the container.
 For example, `config/Alice/config.json`
     - TRUSTED_PEERS_INFO: The path to the [Trusted peer configuration](#trusted-peers-information) file containing all the information of the network.
 For example, `config/Alice/trusted_peers_info.json`

 - An instance of the module listens to two address at the same time, the address of the API server, which is the entrypoint for the clients that want to get key, and address that listens to other hybridization modules.
 Depending on your network configuration you may want to expose the ports, set up a docker network or do nothing (This last option is just if you are [testing the module in a local environment](#extra-testing-the-module-locally)).